 If a simple matching system is implemented, duplicate payment can be avoided.
 Invoices are checked against the original purchase order.
 One invoice to one purchase order will prevent duplicates.

-With the introduction of such as system to manage these processes, purchase orders do not need to be a bunch of extra paperwork, but a method of saving on errors and time.
-Livecosts.com has been built with the purchase order at the heart of the product for all the above benefits
+With the introduction of such a system to manage these processes, purchase orders do not need to be a bunch of extra paperwork, but a method of saving on time and errors.
+LiveCosts has been built with the purchase order at the heart of the product for all the above benefits.